-The Board of Directors of d'Amico International Shipping S.A., a leading international marine transportation company operating in the product tanker market, today examined and approved the Company's draft 2022 full year statutory and consolidated financial results.
+Luxembourg - March 9th, 2023 - The Board of Directors of d'Amico International Shipping S.A.
+(Borsa Italiana: "DIS") (hereinafter: "the Company", "d'Amico International Shipping" or the "Group"), a leading international marine transportation company operating in the product tanker market, today examined and approved the Company's draft 2022 full year statutory and consolidated financial results.